Now booking field trip/ school group tours for the 2024 season!

-If your group would like to visit Renfrew in 2024 (mid-March thru mid-October only), please carefully review this page then complete the inquiry form at the bottom of the page with your desired dates and a member of our staff will get back with you.
+If your group would like to visit Renfrew in 2024 (mid-March thru mid-October only), please carefully review this page then complete the inquiry form at the bottom with your desired dates and a member of our staff will get back with you.

 Renfrew Museum and Park is a great place to bring your students for a fun and educational experience!
 Our 107-acre historic farmstead lends itself to unique, purpose-driven discussion and hands-on activities to meet your curriculum needs.
 Renfrew offers several field trip/school group Adventure Experience Packages to choose from.
 Select the option that best meets your students’ grade and interest level.

 Due to the nature of our historic buildings and structures group sizes are limited.
 To book a field trip/school group visit your group must have a minimum of ten (10) students and one (1) adult teacher/chaperone.
 The maximum number of field trip/school group visit participants Renfrew can accommodate on a single day is sixty (60) people.
 This includes all students, teachers, school personnel, and adult chaperones.
 Reservations must be made at least thirty (30) days in advance for groups of thirty (30) or less and sixty (60) days prior to your desired date for groups of thirty-one (31) to sixty (60) participants (includes students, teachers, school personnel, and adult chaperones).
 Please be aware that Renfrew is a museum and park, other events and usage of the museum and grounds will continue during your visit.
 The scheduled portion of field trips/school group visits, guided by museum staff, begin no earlier than 10:00am and must conclude no later than 2:00pm.
 Field Trip/School Group visits are available Tuesdays through Thursdays only, between mid-March and mid-October.
 Renfrew Museum and Park reserves the right to deny any request.